 Strong partnerships play a vital role in protecting our children, particularly as the crisis of child victimization is exacerbated by the Internet.
 We collaborate globally with civil society, governments and private industry, encouraging partnerships and coordination.

-With initiatives like the Financial Coalition Against Child Pornography, the Global Missing Children’s Network and the Global Initiative for Child Health & Well-Being, we are fostering cooperation across borders to build networks that allow for information-sharing and better practices.
+With initiatives like the Financial Coalition Against Child Sexual Exploitation, the Global Missing Children’s Network and the Global Initiative for Child Health & Well-Being, we are fostering cooperation across borders to build networks that allow for information-sharing and better practices.

 Our Regional Offices